Silicon nitride: Solar cells

 Solar cells are often coated with an anti-reflective coating.
 Silicon nitride can be used for this, and it is possible to adjust its index of refraction by varying the parameters of the deposition process.

 Photonic integrated circuits

 Photonic integrated circuits can be produced with various materials, also called material platforms.
-Silicon nitride is one of those material platforms, next to, for example, Silicon Photonics and Indium Phosphide.
-Silicon Nitride photonic integrated circuits have a broad spectral coverage and features low light losses.
+Silicon nitride is one of those material platforms, next to, for example, silicon and indium phosphide.
+Silicon nitride photonic integrated circuits have a broad spectral coverage and features low light losses.
 This makes them highly suited to detectors, spectrometers, biosensors, and quantum computers.
 The lowest propagation losses reported in SiN (0.1 dB/cm down to 0.1 dB/m) have been achieved by LioniX International's TriPleX waveguides.

-High stress membranes
+High-stress membranes

-Silicon nitride has emerged as a favorable platform for high-stress thin film membrane devices.
-These devices have been used as sensing devices in a wide variety of a scientific experiments including spectroscopy applications and dark matter searches.
+Silicon nitride has emerged as a favorable platform for high-stress thin-film membrane devices.
+These devices have been used as sensing devices in a wide variety of a scientific experiments, including spectroscopy applications and dark matter searches.